rlktradewright/tradebuild-platform/Docs/UserGuides/CommandLineUtilities/GetBarData/GetBarData.md

 ### 4.3 To Command

 This command specifies the end date-time for the data.
-You can use the special parameter ‘LATEST’ to return data right up to the current time, and this is also the initial setting if you don’t use this command.
-If you use this command without a parameter, the to date is reset to ‘no date’.
+You can use the special parameter `LATEST` to return data right up to the current time, and this is also the initial setting if you don't use this command.
+If you use this command without a parameter, the to date is reset to 'no date'.

 For example: